Energy Efficient Scotland

 As well as looking at outputs, we will be monitoring and measuring outcomes to evaluate the impact the programme has on people and communities.
 We will publish a monitoring and evaluation framework that will be ready for implementation by the end of the transition period.

-Energy Efficient Scotland - Transition Programme Pilot projects (Phase 2)
+Energy Efficient Scotland - Transition Programme Pilot projects

 Able to pay service for domestic and non-domestic properties

-A key component of the Energy Efficient Scotland programme will be local delivery programmes, which already work well in the context of HEEPS:ABS.
+An important part of the Energy Efficient Scotland programme will be local delivery programmes, which already work well in the context of HEEPS:ABS.
 Given the ambitions set out in the Climate Change Plan and the Climate Change Bill we know the rate of installation of energy efficiency measures and installation of renewable energy systems will need to ramp up significantly in the 'able to pay' sector (domestic and non-domestic).
 We invited bids for funding to support development and delivery of a 'hand-holding' service for these target markets.

 More details on the funding criteria.
 Proposals for this funding will have until March 2020 to complete their project.